springboot-kafka-docker

 Event Model

-Let’s start by defining our message model, which will be shared between the producer and consumer applications.
+Let’s start by defining our message model, which will be used by the producer and consumer applications.

 package springboot.kafka.docker.kafka_producer.model;